10 Ways to Save Money on Air Travel

 To avoid getting dinged by the high fee for oversized baggage, it’s important to research flight requirements.
 A good rule of thumb is to weigh your suitcase before heading to the airport to ensure it doesn’t weigh more than 50 pounds, a common weight limit among carriers.

-“I always leave room in my carry-on [when checking a bag] in case I’m overweight, so I can take stuff out,” says Andrea Woroch, a consumer savings expert at Kinoli, a network of personal finance websites.
+“I always leave room in my carry-on in case I’m overweight, so I can take stuff out,” says Andrea Woroch, a consumer savings expert at Kinoli, a network of personal finance websites.
 You can also consider flying with only a carry-on to avoid the extra charge.

 Ship your luggage.